• Skip to primary navigation

 • It’s a bit fancy!
 This recipe is easy to make but looks impressive!

-• It is prepped the night before.
+• It’s prepped the night before.
 You do the bulk of the work ahead of time, so baking and serving this recipe is a breeze.

 • It’s sweet, but not too sweet!
 While bananas foster is a dessert recipe, this is a sweet breakfast dish.

 • You can use up your leftovers.
-This is a great way to use up leftover bread and bananas that are beginning to over-ripen.
+This is a great way to use up leftover bread, the staler the better to soak up the custard.

 The ingredients to make banana french toast.